-Annie is a Licensed Clinical Social Worker Associate (LCSW-A) in North Carolina.
+Annie is a Licensed Clinical Social Worker (LCSW) in North Carolina.
 She earned her bachelor’s degree in English Literature and French Language from Bucknell University and her master’s of social work from the University of Denver.
 Annie considers it a great privilege to join with others on their healing journeys, and is grateful for the opportunity to bear witness to our remarkable capacity for resiliency, growth, and change.

 Annie’s clinical specialties include depression, anxiety, self-esteem, identity, existentialism, grief/loss, and life transitions, to name a few.
 She approaches this work as a human first, serving as a mirror and guide for clients, operating from the firm belief that we are the experts of our own lives.
 Her therapeutic style is client-centered, strengths-based, and empowering, and she strives to help clients reconnect with their innate wisdom and capacity to heal.
 Unconditional positive regard is foundational to her approach, as is radical acceptance and self-compassion.